 A critical part of MBO is also to check employee performance through monitoring the performance.
-It is also widely practiced as an employee appraisal method for promotion and also giving other monetary and non-monetary bonuses.
+It is also widely practiced as an employee appraisal method for promotion and other monetary and non-monetary bonuses.

 The term 'Management By Objectives' was first termed by management guru Peter Drucker in his 1954 book, The Practice of Management.

 MBO follows the mnemonic S.M.A.R.T while setting objectives.
 ‘SMART’ objectives are-

 - Specific - Target a specific area for improvement.

 - Measurable- Quantify or suggest an indicator of progress.

 - Assignable - Specify who will do it.